Widebandgap/widebandgap.github.io/content/publication/conference-paper/Conference4/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - H. Gong
-  - X. Yang
+  - Xin Yang
   - Z. Yang
   - Y. Qin
   - J. Ye
-  - correspondingzyh
+  - admin*

 # Author notes (optional)
 #author_notes: